DKU-EmbeddedSystem-Lab/2026_DKU_OpenSourceAnalysis/README.md

     ./memdb_test

 ## Lab2: B+Tree
-If you want to proceed to Lab2 skip list, go to command below :
+If you want to proceed to Lab2 B+Tree, go to command below :

     cd 2026_DKU_OpenSourceAnalysis/lab2/bptree